Alejogb1/job-board/blog-data/why-doesnt-the-notification-implement-inotification.md

 id: "why-doesnt-the-notification-implement-inotification"
 ---

-, one.
 It's a common point of confusion, and I've certainly spent my fair share of time debugging similar scenarios in the trenches.
 Specifically, the question at hand is: why doesn’t a typical notification implementation directly implement an interface like `INotification`?
 To understand this, we need to move beyond the surface and examine the underlying architectural patterns at play.

 In many systems, notifications aren’t just simple data carriers; they often involve a complex lifecycle.
 Think about it.
 Notifications usually need to be dispatched to multiple handlers, might require asynchronous processing, and could potentially trigger cascading events.
 Directly implementing a basic interface on the core notification payload would lock it into a very rigid structure and dramatically limit its flexibility, especially as the system evolves.
 It would be akin to using a single pipe for all your plumbing needs, rather than a system with varying diameters, valves, and connections.